-- level of knees when hips and knees are both flexed
+- level of knees when hips and knees are bilaterally flexed

-Parents should be advised to contact their midwife, GP or health visitor if they have concerns about their baby’s hips.
-In particular they should observe if:
+Parents should be advised to contact their healthcare professional at any time if they have any concerns about their baby’s hip(s).
+They should observe if:

 - one leg cannot be moved out sideways as far as the other when changing the baby’s nappy